New England Forest Rally: Notable competitors

 The 1999 event saw 1984 World Rally Champion Stig Blomqvist drive the late Carl Merrill's Ford Escort Cosworth to victory over 83 National and Divisional teams.

 In 2007, freestyle motocross star turned rally driver Travis Pastrana drove a Subaru Rally Team USA WRX STi to victory.

 Ken Block, co-founder of DC Shoe Co. and rally driver competed at the New England Forest Rally regularly.

-John Buffum, the most successful American-born rally driver ever, is a key organizer of the event, and in 2008, he drove his Group B Audi Quattro on the first stage of the event.
+John Buffum, the most successful American-born rally driver ever, was a key organizer of the event, and in 2008, he drove his Group B Audi Quattro on the first stage of the event.